-Tracing words is one activity that teachers and parents alike can use to give their students help with proper writing skills.
+Learning how to write takes time and practice.
+Tracing words is one activity that teachers and parents can use to give their students help with proper writing skills.

 Our son had trouble with writing for the longest time.
 He had developed some bad habits with pencil grip and it showed in his letters.

 Whenever he was able to trace the letters, he wrote wonderfully.
 Eventually, he was able to give up the tracing and he now writes words with the grace and style of most any 3rd Grader.
 (Which is to say it could still use some work!)
 Although, now we have started working on tracing cursive words and letters!
 (He's not thrilled about it.)